stefanuswibowo/miTS_Pathway/README.md

 [[Back to top]](https://github.com/stefanuswibowo/MiTS_Pathway#index)

-The complete video tutorial can be accesed on: [A step to step guideline in Mining Cancer Biomarker and its pathway interaction based on miTS method]
+The complete video tutorial can be accesed on:

+:video_camera: [A step to step guideline in Mining Cancer Biomarker and its pathway interaction based on miTS method]

 ## Gene-miRNA correlation
 This part was destined to find the exact microRNA that responsible for IQGAP1 gene regulation.
 Here, the author use statistical correlation analysis to find the miRNA.
 ### Data Pre-Processing/Data Mining
-1. Download the metadata file of cancer repository in [National Cancer Institute GDC Data Portal](https://portal.gdc.cancer.gov/) database using the parameter listed on "Data pre-processing" section of [Mining Potential MicroRNA Biomarkers related to IQGAPs of Tyroid Carcinoma through *in silico* process] paper.
+**1. Download the metadata file of cancer repository**
+- Download the metadata from [National Cancer Institute GDC Data Portal](https://portal.gdc.cancer.gov/) database
+- Using the parameter listed on "Data pre-processing" section of [Mining Potential MicroRNA Biomarkers related to IQGAPs of Tyroid Carcinoma through *in silico* process] paper.

-The video tutorial was presented on: [Data Pre-Processing/Data Mining (1)]
+- :video_camera: Video tutorial [Data Pre-Processing/Data Mining (1)]

-2. Conver the metadata file from .json to .csv using tools such as: [konklone](https://konklone.io/json/).
-The video tutorial was presented on: [Data Conversion (2)]
+**2. Conver the metadata file from .json to .csv**
+- using tools such as: [konklone](https://konklone.io/json/), convert the data
+- :video_camera: Video tutorial [Data Conversion (2)]

-3. Find the patient ID that contain both gene and miRNA (data filtration) using python.
-The code can be obtained by download find_id.py on:
+**3. Find the patient ID that contain both gene and miRNA (data filtration)**
+- using python, extract the patient id.
+Download *find_id.py* on:

 :arrow_down: [Download the prebuilt zip file and unzip it.](https://github.com/stefanuswibowo/miTS_Pathway/releases/latest)